A narcissist isn’t just someone who loves themselves a bit too much or takes a few too many selfies.

 15. They just can’t handle criticism.

 Narcissists react badly to any feedback that challenges their inflated sense of self.
 They get defensive, angry, or even lash out at the person offering the criticism.
-It’s like they’re allergic to any suggestion that they’re not perfect.
+They seem allergic to any suggestion that they’re not perfect.
+Even a helpful suggestion on how to do something better is viewed as a total character assassination, leading to a massive meltdown or a cold shoulder.

 16. They’re often charming and charismatic.

 Narcissists can be incredibly charming and charismatic, especially at first.
-They shower you with compliments, make you feel special, and sweep you off your feet.
+They shower you with compliments, make you feel special, and sweep you off your feet to get you on their side.
 But this charm is often a facade designed to lure you in and gain your admiration.
-Don’t fall for it!
+Once they feel they’ve got you hooked, the “love bombing” stops and the real person starts to show up.
+Don’t fall for the initial show!

-Narcissists like to twist reality to suit their own needs.
-They deny things they’ve said or done, twist your words, and make you question your own sanity.
-It’s like they’re trying to rewrite the script of your shared experiences to make themselves look better.
+Narcissists like to twist reality to suit their own needs and keep you off balance.
+They deny things they’ve said or done, twist your words, and make you question your own memory or sanity.
+They’re trying to rewrite the script of your shared experiences to make themselves look like the hero or the victim.
+If you call them out on a lie, they’ll somehow make it your fault for being suspicious in the first place.

 18. They’re controlling and domineering.

-Narcissists often try to control the people and situations around them.
-They micromanage your every move, make decisions for you, and isolate you from your friends and family.
+Narcissists often try to control the people and situations around them to ensure everything goes their way.
+They micromanage your every move, make decisions for you, and try to isolate you from your friends and family.
 That’s because they want to be the puppeteers pulling the strings to make you dance to their tune.
+They want your world to be as small as possible so that they stay the most important thing in it.

 19. They lack genuine remorse or guilt.

-Narcissists rarely feel sorry for their actions, even when they hurt people.
-They offer insincere apologies or blame other people for their mistakes.
+Narcissists rarely feel sorry for their actions, even when they hurt people they claim to love.
+They offer insincere apologies that usually start with “I’m sorry you feel that way” or blame other people for their own mistakes.
 They just can’t accept responsibility for their behaviour in any way.
+To them, they are always the victim of circumstances, and any harm they caused was someone else’s fault.

 20. They don’t have it in them to maintain healthy relationships.

 Narcissists can never seem to keep relationships going for long.
-Their self-centredness, lack of empathy, and manipulative tendencies can drive people away.
+Their self-centredness, lack of empathy, and manipulative tendencies eventually drive everyone away.
 It’s like they’re building sandcastles on the beach, constantly watching their creations crumble and wash away.
+They’ll leave a trail of broken friendships and “crazy” exes behind them, never pausing to wonder why they’re the only common denominator in all those failed connections.